PDD INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That PDD Holdings Inc. F/K/A Pinduoduo Inc. Investors With Substantial Losses Have Opp...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PDD Holdings Inc. f/k/a Pinduoduo Inc. (“PDD” or“the Company”) (NASDAQ: PDD) and certain of its officers.
+NEW YORK, Aug.
+26, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PDD Holdings Inc. f/k/a Pinduoduo Inc. ("PDD" or "the Company") (NASDAQ: PDD ) and certain of its officers.

 Class Definition